Fencote railway station

-Fencote railway station was a railway station on the Worcester, Bromyard and Leominster Railway in Hatfield and Newhampton, Herefordshire, England.
+Fencote railway station was a stop on the Worcester, Bromyard and Leominster Railway; it served the civil parish of Hatfield and Newhampton, in Herefordshire, England.

+History

 Opening

-Opened as part of the final section of the Worcester, Bromyard and Leominster Railway, the railway was bought out of bankruptcy by the Great Western Railway in 1888, who completed the line in 1897.
+Opened as part of the final section of the Worcester, Bromyard and Leominster Railway, the railway was bought out of bankruptcy by the Great Western Railway in 1888, which completed the line in 1897.

 Closure

 After the Second World War, and with the greater use of the motorbus and private cars, traffic on the line fell considerably.
 Unstaffed as a station from September 1949, the line closed to regular passenger services on 15 September 1952.